farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-sice-cream.markdown

 * **Category:** pwn
 * **Points:** 500
 * **Solves:** 15-20 is what I would guess.
-Did not have the challenge unlocked to check
+Did not have the challenge unlocked to check.

 >Just pwn this [program](https://2019shell1.picoctf.com/static/b53566a7a55dd9ef5954e859d56c143d/sice_cream) and get a flag.
 Connect with `nc 2019shell1.picoctf.com` 6552 . [libc.so.6](https://2019shell1.picoctf.com/static/b53566a7a55dd9ef5954e859d56c143d/libc.so.6) [ld-2.23.so](https://2019shell1.picoctf.com/static/b53566a7a55dd9ef5954e859d56c143d/sice_cream)